Action Search: Spotting Actions in Videos and Its Application to Temporal Action Localization: Action Spotting: What do Humans do?

-Searching for actions in videos is a task that humans can efficiently do.
-Seminal works in the study of the human visual attention \cite{fodor1983modularity, mcelree1999temporal} have shown that humans are able to stand out from surrounding distractors when requested to search for a known target.
-However, current methods for automatic action search lack this ability.
-We argue that this inability lies on the fact that existing action detection models are trained without an intelligent mechanism of search.
-This is in part due to the limitations of existing datasets that only provide supervision about where the action is in the video, while ignoring the entire process followed by the annotator in finding the action.
+\textbf{Key Idea.} Searching for and localizing actions in video is a task humans can do efficiently.
+However, current automatic methods lack such ability.
+This shortcoming arises primarily from the fact that existing models are trained without an intelligent search mechanism.
+This is in part due to the limitations of existing datasets which only provide supervision about the action's temporal location in the video, while ignoring the entire process the annotator follows to find this action.
+To address these limitations, we collect two novel datasets of \emph{Human Searches}, where videos are annotated with the search steps a human follows to temporally spot/localize actions.
+We refer to such step sequences as \emph{search sequences}.
+Below, we describe these collected datasets (refer to the \textbf{supplementary material} for the annotation process details and additional statistics).

-To address the limitations of the existing datasets, we collected a novel dataset of \textit{action searches}, which comprises $200$ THUMOS14 videos \cite{thumos14}, where each video is annotated with the sequence of steps the annotator follows to define the temporal bounds of the action.
-We refer to such sequence of steps as the search history of the annotator.
-To collect the annotations, we rely on Amazon Mechanical Turk (AMT) workers with at least $1,000$ accepted HITs.
-Low-quality annotations were easily filtered by comparing the final prediction of the annotator with the THUMOS14 ground truth.
-Our user interface allowed the annotator to slide a time bar to the left or right to quickly search for starting and ending bounds of actions, as well as, jumping directly to any temporal location in the video.
-Figure \ref{fig:screenshot_ui} shows a snapshot of the human annotation tool used to gather the \textit{action searches} dataset.

-Our \textit{action searches} dataset consists of a total of $1,761$ human annotations (search histories).
-Table \ref{table:annotation_details} shows per-class statistics about \textit{action searches}.
-Interestingly, human annotators find the activities in $6$ jumps and define the starting and ending points in $22$ steps.
-This translates into the observation of only $5\%$ of the video.
-Figure \ref{fig:dataset_examples} shows several examples of the collected data.
-With the release of \textit{action searches}, we hope that new research opportunities can be enabled in the field of video understanding.